felleslosninger/eidas-idporten-proxy/README.md

 # eidas-proxy

-eIDAS-proxy as specific proxy for service for Norway from ID-porten
+eIDAS-proxy as specific proxy for service for Norway from ID-porten.
+Cache for LightProtocol requests and responses.
+Must match names that the eu-eidas-proxy uses.

 # Sequence diagrams